andrewmcdonough/packages/README.markdown

 Tribesports Package & Repository Management
 ===========================================

 This repo contains scripts to build various Tribesports dependencies, create .deb packages from them using [fpm](https://github.com/jordansissel/fpm), build a signed apt repository and upload it to S3.
 Bits of it are lifted wholesale from the [alphagov packages repo](https://github.com/alphagov/packages).
+All hail Government Digital Services.

 Requirements
 ------------